monolyth-php/cachet/README.md

 these linked files in your frontend code, as the hash will change when the file contents have changed.

+Note that both arguments are relative to the current working directory.

 ## Injecting version numbers in templates
 Monolyth projects usually use Twig, so we've included a `TwigFunction` `cachet` to easily inject the correct version numbers.